 Counseling: Preparing and providing advice to the client requiring more than 30 minutes (e.g., reviewing relevant information and counseling the client on action that might be taken to resolve the issue or dispute).
+Generally requires written application with client-signed affidavit.
+See Guidelines for Grants Management and Reporting for limited exceptions.

 Negotiation: Cases are to be reported closed through negotiation when an agreement has been reached between the parties and the issues have been resolved without the filing of a lawsuit.
+Always requires written application with client-signed affidavit.

 Document Preparation: This category includes the resolution of a case through attorney assistance in preparing documents, such as the drafting of a contract, will or power of attorney, or the completion of applications for public benefits or citizenship.
+Always requires written application with client-signed affidavit.

 Representation in Administrative Proceedings: This category should reflect cases that were closed during the period which were resolved after suit was filed in an administrative tribunal, regardless of whether the case was resolved upon a decision by the administrative tribunal or settlement between the parties.
+Always requires written application with client-signed affidavit.

 Representation in Judicial Litigation: This category applies to cases that have been closed during the period which were resolved after suit was filed in a state or federal court, regardless of whether the case was resolved upon a decision by the court or settlement between the parties.
+Always requires written application with client-signed affidavit.

 Other Appropriate Remedies: This category should be used when other service categories are inappropriate.
-For example, civil court accompaniment by a non-attorney should be included here.

 Reminder: When you report cases, you are only reporting the highest level of service for each case, not every single service related to a particular case.
-For example, if intake is performed in-house with a referral to a pro bono attorney who then represents the client in litigation, you would report that as a pro bono litigation case and not also as an inhouse referral case.
+For example, if intake is performed in-house with a referral to a pro bono attorney who then represents the client in litigation and reports back to the program, you would report that as a pro bono litigation case and not also as an in-house referral case.